Lynn Anderson: Musical styles

-Legacy
+Legacy, honours and achievements

 Anderson has been widely regarded as one of country music's most significant female artists.
 According to Mary A. Bufwack and Robert K. Oermann, Anderson brought female artists to a new level in the 1970s.
 Steve Huey of Allmusic called her "one of the most popular female country singers of the early '70s".
 Courtney Campbell of Wide Open Country called her "one of the most important female country music voices of her time".
-At the time of her passing, other country artists acknowledged her as a career inspiration, most notably Neal McCoy, Martina McBride and Mary Sarah.
+At the time of her death, other country artists acknowledged her as a career inspiration, most notably Neal McCoy, Martina McBride and Mary Sarah.
 Reba McEntire also saw Anderson as a musical inspiration: "I am a huge fan of Lynn’s.
 She was always so nice to me.
 She did so much for the females in country music.
 Always continuing to pave the road for those to follow."

 Writers and music journalists have most notably regarded Anderson as an important crossover music artist.
 In his book Historical Dictionary of Popular Music, author Norman Abjorensen viewed her as an artist that "took aim at the mainstream pop audience".
 Bufwack and Oermann noted that Anderson's "Rose Garden" helped set the trend for female crossover artists in the 1970s.
 Her crossover legacy has also been recognized for her national television appearances.
 In 2015, The Washington Post explained that Anderson was the first female country artist to appear on national television due to cast membership on The Lawrence Welk Show.
 Courtney Campbell of Wide Open Country noted that she was the first female country performer to appear on The Tonight Show and headline at Madison Square Garden in New York City.